7 Startup Agreements That Save Companies (and Friendships)

 -

 Contractor scope written as vibes.
-“Help with backend” means six different things to six people.
-Write deliverables and acceptance in three bullets.
-Approve or don’t.
+“Help with backend” means six things to six people.
+Write deliverables and acceptance; approve or don’t.
 Move on.

 The non-negotiables (founder edition)